MuhannadMojalled/Intro-AI-KAUST-2025/README.md

 # Stage 2: Introduction to Artificial Intelligence, KAUST Academy

+Welcome to Stage 2 of the Artificial Intelligence Program!
+This repository contains hands-on and Python tutorials designed to help you master AI fundamentals.
+Through interactive Colab notebooks, we'll explore key concepts from linear regression to neural networks.

 ## Materials (will be updated daily)

 | Topic | Open in Colab |